Pride of Ownership

 Castner sourced steel beams from recycled highway guardrails.
 Lumber came partly from his own forest; a friend with a sawmill cut it to size in exchange for some of the timber.
 The four-by-eight-foot picture windows were salvaged from a car dealership.
 “I did all the cork floors and drywall myself,” he says, “mostly working nights.”

+Many people wonder how long it takes to build a custom home.
 The 1,200-square-foot house went up in less than a year and cost about $50,000.
 Its open plan features ceilings as high as 20 feet, which might seem like an energy hog, but the massive windows generate passive solar heat.
 “In the winter when the sun comes up in the afternoon, the house heats up by 15 degrees,” says Castner.
 The rest of the heat is provided entirely by wood from the surrounding property.

 Castner says that while building your own house isn’t for everyone, “the beauty of the internet is that someone has already done everything on YouTube.
 If you’re remotely handy, you’ve got all the instructions right on your phone.”

 The money the Castners saved on mortgage payments allowed them to pay cash for an addition to the original house, which comes in handy now that they have four kids.
 Next up is finally building that kit house, which Castner plans to use as an art studio and classroom.

 “Not having a mortgage has given us a lot more peace of mind,” he says.
 “In hindsight, I’m glad the bank turned us down.”